 The Travel Advisory for Pakistan has been reviewed and reissued on Thursday, 3 July 2014

-This Advice was last issued on Tuesday, 04 March 2014.
-It contains new information in the Summary (on 3 March 2014 extremists attacked a District Court House in F-8 Islamabad killing 13 and wounding 34).
-We continue to strongly advise Australians to reconsider their need to travel to Pakistan overall due to the very high threat of terrorist attack, kidnapping, sectarian violence and the unpredictable security situation.
+This Advice was last issued on Thursday, 03 July 2014.
+This advice contains new information in the Summary and under Safety and security: Terrorism (increasing threat to civil aviation facilities; counter-insurgency operation in the Federally Administered Tribal Areas).
+We continue to strongly advise Australians to reconsider their need to travel to Pakistan overall due to the unpredictable security situation, including the high threat of terrorist attack, kidnapping and sectarian violence.

 Further information is in the travel advice for Pakistan and our travel bulletin available at www.smartraveller.gov.au.